-Google Employees Begin Global Walkout To Protest Company's Treatment Of Women
+Google Employees Walk Out To Protest Company's Treatment Of Women

-Hundreds of Google employees worldwide are expected to walk off the job to protest the company's treatment of women and its handling of sexual assault cases.
+Google employees worldwide are walking off the job to protest the company's treatment of women and its handling of sexual assault cases.

-Organizers say they expect more than a thousand employees will walk out of Google offices worldwide at 11:10 a.m. local time on Thursday.
-Hundreds of employees have already walked out in Singapore, Zurich, London, and Dublin.
+They walked out of Google offices at 11:10 a.m. local time Thursday in Singapore, Zurich, London, Dublin and New York City, filling nearby streets, sidewalks and parks.

+And in California, home to Google's headquarters, employees streamed out of its offices into plazas.

+The line of Googlers walking to the rally goes as far as you can see #googlewalkout pic.twitter.com/84GXSo8VaE— Richard Nieva (@richardjnieva) November 1, 2018

 Very proud to participate in the #googlewalkout today showing solidarity with my colleagues, fighting for equality and demanding real change ! pic.twitter.com/QN5gzkigPr— Karen O'Connell (@karenmaryo) November 1, 2018